usc-isi-i2/dsbox-cleaning/README.md

 ## Missing value imputer
 This component is for missing value imputation.
-It will give the evaluation result of different imputation method.
+This module is designed to support:

+1. multiple ways to impute data, including our self-defined methods.
+2. missing pattern related analysis
+3. fit (or train) a method on the data, then apply to other data

 Now the functionality is limited to:

-* one label problem and label target is the second column in label file
+* one label problem

 ### Dependencies
 [check here](environment.yml)